 The re-usable Respimat SMI

 In the UK, the re-usable version of the Respimat inhaler was launched in September 2019.
-The original Respimat inhaler was updated to simplify assembly, improve handling, and make it re-usable with up to six cartridges.
+The original Respimat inhaler was updated to simplify assembly, optimise daily use, and make it re-usable with up to six cartridges.

 Figure 3 highlights the differences and retained features between the disposable and re-usable inhalers.